American Royal • 1701 American Royal Drive • Kansas City MO

 Taking Your Idea Mainstream

-Jeremy Williams is vice president at Monsanto Company where he leads ag productivity innovations, formerly known as chemistry technology.
+Jeremy Williams is vice president of agriculture productivity innovations at Monsanto Company where he leads ag productivity innovations, formerly known as chemistry technology.
 He began his career at Divergence Inc, leading the company’s bioinformatics and target gene discovery efforts.
 He oversaw the MON 102100 research program which, with the firm’s acquisition by Monsanto, became the key element of Monsanto’s Nemastrike technology.
 He is a co-inventor of several patents held by Divergence and its collaborators.
 Jeremy will share his experience with what happens when an innovator teams up with a larger player.

 Is Your Runway Long Enough?